 Make appropriate use of the flexibility afforded to recipients of Federal financial assistance in establishing and providing opportunities for DBEs.

 Mr. Alfred D. Palmieri, Operations Manager, has been delegated as the DBE Liaison Officer.
-In that capacity, the (GRK) Airport Business Manager is responsible for implementing all aspects of the DBE program.
+In that capacity, the (GRK) Airport Operations Manager is responsible for implementing all aspects of the DBE program.
 Implementation of the DBE program is accorded the same priority as compliance with all other legal obligations incurred by the City of Killeen Department of Aviation in its financial assistance agreements with the Department of Transportation.

 The City of Killeen Department of Aviation has disseminated this policy statement to all of the components of our organization.
 This statement has been distributed to DBE and non-DBE business communities that perform work for us on DOT assisted contracts by posting on bulletin boards and websites (to include email messaging) in the building, by including GRK DBE requirements in advertisements for bids, and by including the DBE requirements in project specifications and contract documents.